Harvey Weinstein sentenced to 23 years in prison in landmark #MeToo case

-Harvey Weinstein, who was convicted of rape in a landmark #MeToo trial, was sentenced to 23 years in prison Wednesday after the once-powerful Hollywood mogul remained defiant during sentencing.
+Harvey Weinstein, who was convicted of rape in a landmark #MeToo trial, remained defiant as he was sentenced to 23 years in prison Wednesday, even as a group representing his accusers said "no amount of jail time will repair the lives he ruined, the careers he destroyed."

-The sentencing was a landmark for the #MeToo movement, which sparked a worldwide reckoning on sexual assault and harassment more than two years ago.
-Weinstein, a once-celebrated Hollywood producer, said ahead of his sentencing that he was worried about the movement's implication for men and due process.
+The sentencing was a seminal moment for the #MeToo movement, which sparked a worldwide reckoning on sexual assault and harassment more than two years ago.
+Weinstein, a once-celebrated Hollywood mogul, said ahead of his sentencing that he was worried about the movement's implication for men and due process.

 A jury convicted Weinstein last month of third-degree rape of Jessica Mann, a former aspiring actress, and a count of criminal sexual act in the first degree against Mimi Haley, a former "Project Runway" production assistant.

-He said he had "no great powers" in the industry and couldn't "blackball anyone."
+He said he had "no great power" in the industry and couldn't "blackball anyone."
 He said he believed he had legitimate relationships with his accusers.

 He added that he had not seen his children since the first article was published about the allegations against him, which he described as "hell on earth."